Zeros of Dirichlet $L$-functions on the critical line: Introduction

-where $A >2$ is any constant, provided $Q$ is sufficiently large in terms of $A$. \end{thm} Instead of the asymptotic large sieve, we use the following result on mean square of Dirichlet $L$-functions with shifts. \begin{thm}[Conrey, Iwaniec, Soundararajan \cite{CIS3}] For positive integers $h, k$ and $\alpha ,\beta \in \mathbb{C}$, $Q>1$, put
+where $A >2$ is an arbitrary fixed constant and $Q$ is sufficiently large in terms of $A$. \end{thm} Instead of the asymptotic large sieve, we use the following result on mean square of Dirichlet $L$-functions with shifts. \begin{thm}[Conrey, Iwaniec, Soundararajan \cite{CIS3}] Let $Q>2$ be sufficiently large.
+For positive integers $h, k$ and $\alpha ,\beta \in \mathbb{C}$, put

 Suppose that the shifts $\alpha$ and $\beta$ are $ \ll 1/\log Q$.
 Then,